docker/getting-started/docs/tutorial/using-docker-compose/index.md

 ## Tearing it All Down

-When you're ready to tear it all down, simply run `docker-compose down` or hit the trash can on the Docker Dashboard for the entire app.
+When you're ready to tear it all down, simply run `docker compose down` or hit the trash can on the Docker Dashboard for the entire app.
 The containers will stop and the network will be removed.

 !!! warning "Removing Volumes"
-    By default, named volumes in your compose file are NOT removed when running `docker-compose down`.
+    By default, named volumes in your compose file are NOT removed when running `docker compose down`.
 If you want to remove the volumes, you will need to add the `--volumes` flag.

     The Docker Dashboard does _not_ remove volumes when you delete the app stack.

-Once torn down, you can switch to another project, run `docker-compose up` and be ready to contribute to that project!
+Once torn down, you can switch to another project, run `docker compose up` and be ready to contribute to that project!
 It really doesn't get much simpler than that!